 HOW TO GET THERE FROM BANGKOK?

 Maeklong Railway Market is located in the Samut Songkhram region.
 Depending on Bangkok’s traffic, it takes just over an hour to get there.
 There are a few ways you can get into this market.
-We read on internet about options and we decided for this one:
+We read on the internet about options and we decided on this one:

 We went from the center of Bangkok (station Victory Monument) with the BTS Skytrain to station Mo Chit (blue line – North Bangkok).
 We walked through the park and you can see the highway.
 Under highway is MINIBUS STATION (Vans for Maeklong market are in section D).
 There we grab minibus to the market.